 Once you have all of these figured out, you can enhance the recreational potential of the entire backyard.
 Planning will ensure that you have enough space to accommodate them without damaging your beautifully designed swimming pool.

 Translating your vision and ideas into paper allows designers to obtain a concrete blueprint with which they work.
 When you discuss the design with your pool designer, you will also be able to understand how you can convert this from paper into reality.
-In this step, your designer will be able to give you counsel regarding what aspects of the design are reasonable, which lack practicality—this step allows you to add or omit features.
+In this step, your designer will be able to give you counsel regarding what aspects of the design are reasonable, and which lack practicality—this step allows you to add or omit features.
 Once you have been through this exercise, you have the best-suited design for your property.

 Selecting the correct material is a massive part of your swimming pool design as it toes the entire look and aesthetic to recreate your vision.
-For instance, pool materials can be concrete, vinyl, or fibreglass.
+For instance, pool materials can be concrete, vinyl, or fiberglass.
 Keep in mind the material you select will require its due maintenance.
 Some contemporary design trends lean towards large format type products with an overall minimalist feel to the number of product selections.
 Apart from that, there are surrounding features that you need to finalize, including materials to be used for walkways, decks, and more.
 Popular choices include stamped concrete, ledge rock, flagstone, mosaic tile, cedar, etc. Ensure that the material you choose complements your house and acts as an extension of your home.
 You have a wide array of options when working with a reputable company.

 Where you position your swimming pool is crucial to ensure complete privacy from the outside.
 You do not want your neighbour to peep into your private relaxation time.
 Therefore, consult with your pool designer to strategically position your pool to give you optimum visual and auditory privacy.